deligenius/oolong/README.md

 ## Create a store

 Create a external store for your states is easy with Oolong.
-You may define the type of the store by passing a type to `createStore`.
+You may define a type of the store by passing it to `createStore`.

 ```ts
 import { createStore } from "@oolong/react";